MPoL-dev/MPoL/docs/large-tutorials/pyro.md

     This inherits from the PyroDisk model (which provided Bayesian parameters for the disk model) and extends it to carry the comparison all the way to the data, evaluating a likelihood.

     This will hold the dataset and weights, as well.

+    The 'device' arg will be used to optionally run our inference on the GPU.
     """

     def __init__(